Remember the time you went skiing and crashed at your grandparents' house in the Alps and raided the fridge and borrowed their car?

 It's not known how many other times he must have got it wrong but that's how you remember where you were when King Edward of Toonland orchestrated that historic victory.

-Speaking of kings, here is a nod to the first king of all England who was coronated at Bath Abbey.
-The good folk of Malmesbury might have something to say about that but, dubious history aside, the Director of Contrived Waterhole Naming gets a respectable (2/5) for at least avoiding a reference to the Romans.
+The good folk of Malmesbury might say something about that dubious fact but the Director of Contrived Waterhole Branding gets a respectable (2/5) for at least avoiding a reference to the Romans.

 Phew!
 You'll be needing a sit down after that exhaustive mooch and the ample space of Kingsmead Square offers up some seating.

-It can be confirmed to be quite a piece of work and, with the sun now out, it's so wide you can't fit it all in.
+Countless onlookers confirm it to be quite a piece of work and, with the sun now out, it's so wide you can't fit it all in.

 Looking closer at the lawn, is that a?
 It can't be can it?
 A ha-ha?

-It's National Trust™-run but they'll let you up and around for free and one way is via the mile-long Combe Down Tunnel, repurposed from the railway for bikers and hikers before a six-mile loop back to Bath.
+It's National Trust™-run but they'll let you up and around for nowt and one way is via the mile-long Combe Down Tunnel, repurposed from the railway for bikers and hikers before a six-mile loop back to Bath.

 Zig-zagging your way from the Royal Crescent back to the centre of Bath, there's more green space in Hedgemead Park although this one ain't no playground for toffs.